 Study of the interaction of the biblical message as it comes to life within a cultural context.
 The primary focus is on the Church but includes the broader understanding of the kingdom of God.
-Areas of study include theology, leadership, worship, ministry and kingdom living.
+Areas of study include theology, leadership, worship, ministry, and kingdom living.
 Both past and present ideas of contextualization are covered.
 Liberal Arts.

-MISS 361 Engaging the Muslim World
+MISS 361 Engaging the Muslim World 4-WSP

-For over 1,400 years, Islam and Christendom have frequently engaged in rival forms of civilization encounters and/or clashes invasions, polemics, diplomacy, colonization, and academic dialogue, commerce research-each according to the context of the era.
-Relying on comparative, historical and missiological methodologies, students study the ever-changing yet often-repeated approaches to Muslims in chronological appearance and from various Christian communities-the Oriental churches, the Byzantine Orthodox churches, the Roman Catholic Church and the Protestant churches-with special emphasis on the current Evangelical "contextualized" approaches.
+For over 1,400 years, Islam and Christendom have frequently engaged in rival forms of civilization encounters and/or clashes-invasions, polemics, diplomacy, colonization, dialogue, commerce, and academic research-each according to the context of the era.
+Relying on comparative, historical, and missiological methodologies, students study the ever-changing yet often-repeated approaches to Muslims in chronological appearance and from various Christian communities-the Oriental, Byzantine Orthodox, Roman Catholic, and Protestant churches-with special emphasis on the Evangelical "contextualized" approaches.
 Students gain strong confidence and learn wise diplomacy in sharing Jesus with Muslims in a wide variety of means.
 This course has a fee.
 Fulfills part of General Education Changing World requirement.
 Liberal Arts.
 Prerequisite: REL 260